Arjunparmar-dev/Atithi/README.md

 ## 🤝 Contributors

-* **Arjun Parmar** (`@arjunparmar-dev`) - Core Project Architect & Senior Mobile Engineer
+* **Arjun Parmar** (`@arjunparmar-dev`)

 ---

 ## 📄 License

-This codebase is maintained and distributed as an assignment/portfolio codebase.
+This codebase is maintained and distributed as an assignment codebase.
 Feel free to fork, adapt, or reference its architectural setup for personal educational targets.

 ---